 #6 – Stealin’ – Sweet Freedom (1973)

 “I done the rancher’s daughter, and I surely hurt his pride” – already that line got on my good side.
 And – of course – some bigots in the purist field decided to ban this song for exactly that precise reason.
-But this is what fuels its appeal in the end.
+But this bad boy thing fuels its appeal in the end, make no mistake.
 Appearing on Uriah Heep‘s 6th record, Stealin’ proved a great hit with potential.
 As the lore goes, the track depicts the misgivings of an outlaw about his life and conduct.
 But hey, nothing more than that – and to enjoy the music of course.

 #5 – Return to Fantasy – Return to Fantasy (1975)

-What good would a Top 10 be without the title track to one of the most famous albums ever written by Uriah Heep.
-In truth however, this song has been maligned or loved by many.
+What good would a Top 10 be without the title track of one of the most renowned albums ever written by Uriah Heep?
+In truth, however, this song has been maligned or loved by many.
 There does not seem to be a middle ground.
 As to this crew, we vote this track in.

 #4 – Sympathy – Firefly (1977)

 Bang!
 First album, first hit right away.
 And this on an album that had some trouble getting off the ground, with some sort of an identity crisis right there.
-I endlessly got a kick of the boy in trouble with a gypsy queen.
-All of that embedded the somewhat hazy progressive rock of that time.
+I really got a kick out of the boy in trouble with a gypsy queen.
+All of that embedded in the somewhat hazy progressive rock of that time.
 And an absolute must-have on this Top 10.